Aviah/one-click-django-docs/project_ref.md

         |   |- wsgi.py
         ...

-*Note: When you commit a change to settings_dev.py or settings_production.py in the repository, you have to copy the changed file to site_config/ and reload the site, to see the settings changes take effect
+When you commit a change to `settings_dev.py` or `settings_production.py` in the repository, you have to copy the changed file to `site_config/` and reload the site.
+The deployment script runs this copy, and on the dev machine you will have to manaualy copy `settings_dev.py` after you changed it, from the repository to `site_config`.

 ##### Ad-hoc settings